asagage/cookbook-jobscheduler/README.md

 ## Done!

-`http://localhost:8080/` or your server for `JobScheduler Operatios Centre`.
+`http://localhost:8080/` or your server for `JobScheduler Operations Center`.

 ## Links